NEW Guides & Publications29 Nov 2023

 To illustrate:

-if your company earns £50,000 in profits and has 5 associated companies, your tax rate would increase from 19% to 25%.
+If your company earns £50,000 in profits and has 5 associated companies, your tax rate would increase from 19% to 25%.

 This is because the upper profit threshold is lowered to £41,667, calculated as £250,000 divided by six (five associated companies plus one).